ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/administration/windows-commands/diskraid.md

 ### <a name="BKMK_16"></a>invalidatecache

-Invalida la cache nel controller di attualmente selezionato.
+Invalida la cache sul controller attualmente selezionato.

 #### <a name="syntax"></a>Sintassi